Evaluating AI Receptionist for Dental HIPAA Compliance

 If a vendor cannot clearly explain whether patient interactions are used for model training, assume elevated risk.
 HIPAA compliance requires explicit limits on secondary data use.

-Red Flag 3: Limited Access Controls
+Red Flag 3: What if the Vendor Has Limited Access Controls?

 Shared logins or lack of role-based permissions indicate weak security posture.
 Dental technology compliance audits frequently identify access control failures as root causes of breaches.